uselagoon/lagoon/docs/installing-lagoon/lagoon-core.md

 ## Install the Helm chart

-1. Add Lagoon Charts repository to your Helm Repos:
+1. Add Lagoon Charts repository to your Helm Repositories:

-    ```bash title="Add Lagoon Charts repo"
+    ```bash title="Add Lagoon Charts repository"
     helm repo add lagoon https://uselagoon.github.io/lagoon-charts/
     ```

 2. Create a directory for the configuration files we will create, and make sure that it’s version controlled.
 Ensure that you reference this path in commands referencing your `values.yml` files.
 3. Create `values.yml` in the directory you’ve just created.
-Update the endpoint URLs (change them from api.lagoon.example.com to your values).
+Update the endpoint URLs (change them from `api.lagoon.example.com` to your values).
    Example: [https://github.com/uselagoon/lagoon-charts/blob/main/charts/lagoon-core/ci/linter-values.yaml](https://github.com/uselagoon/lagoon-charts/blob/main/charts/lagoon-core/ci/linter-values.yaml)
 4. Now run `helm upgrade --install` command, pointing to `values.yml`, like so: